koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 **Alex**
 : Compared to “what reward signal-generators are safe to optimize?”, it’s _far_ _more_ reasonable to consider “what broad-strokes _utility_ function should the AI optimize?”.
 Even so, there are [_tons_](https://www.readthesequences.com/The-Hidden-Complexity-Of-Wishes) of [skulls](https://arbital.com/p/diamond_maximizer/) along that path.
 We just suck at coming up with utility functions which are safe to maximize, for [generalizable reasons](/dont-design-agents-which-exploit-adversarial-inputs).
 Why should a modern alignment researcher spend an additional increment of time thinking about _that_ question, instead of other questions?
 Do you think that we’ll _finally_ find the clever utility function/grading procedure which is robust against adversarial optimization?
 I think it’s wiser to simply avoid design patterns which pit you against a superintelligence’s adversarial optimization pressure.

 : (And I don’t think you’ll get a meaningfully viewable-as-bounded-EU-maximizer [until late in the agent’s developmental timeline](/a-shot-at-the-diamond-alignment-problem#The-values-handshake).
-That might be a very important modeling consideration.
+That might be an important modeling consideration.
 Be careful to distinguish asymptotic limits from finite-time results.)

 **Alex's model of an outer alignment enjoyer**
 : Seriously?
 It would be real progress to solve the outer alignment problem in terms of writing down a utility function over universe-histories which is safe to maximize.
 For example, suppose we learned that if the utility function penalizes the agent for gaining more than _X_ power for >1 year (in some formally specifiable sense) would bound the risk from that AI, making it easier to get AIs which do pivotal acts without keeping power forever.
 Then we learn something about the properties we might aim to chisel into the AI’s inner cognition, in order to come out alive on the other side of AGI.